Below is an abbreviated version of the handbook that can be translated into many languages.

 We will not disrupt classrooms after 3:15 p.m. to notify a teacher or student about a change in the plans for dismissal.
 We ask that parents communicate end of day plans with your student each morning before school to reduce impact on class time, so that class time is rarely impacted with changes.
 If there is an EMERGENCY in which you have to contact your child about a change in plans for the end of the day, you need to call the office.

-Birthdays parties are one of the highlights of childhood-both for the celebrant and the guest.
-In order to respect the feelings of all students, when sending out invitations, we ask that you mail them, hand deliver them to the friends’ homes, or make email or phone invitations.
-Invitations may not be handed out at school including before/after in line-up.
+Birthdays are one of the highlights of childhood both for the celebrant and the guest.
+To respect the feelings of all students, when sending out invitations, we ask that you mail them, hand deliver them to the friends’ homes, or make email or phone invitations.
+Invitations may not be handed out at school including before/after in line-up unless you are inviting the entire class.
 You may find the PTA directory helpful with this task since it includes most of our students’ emails, phone numbers, and/or addresses.
 School emails are intended for school related communication purposes.
 We are not able to forward personal emails from one family to another family or families.
-We are also prohibited from sharing email addresses of our Thoreau families.
-Please access the Student Directory put out through the PTA for contact information.
+We are also prohibited from sharing email addresses of our Thoreau families unless your teacher has an opt in email list.

 Each spring, the Thoreau staff gives thought to the placement of each child.
+Family input is welcome by filling out a Student Placement Input Form.
 Current and future teachers, the counselor, special education team and principal meet and craft class lists that meet the needs of each student, are balanced according to a variety of factors, and meet contractual expectations.
 A considerable amount of time is devoted to optimizing student learning for every child.
 Our overall goal is to create a balanced class of students who will work and learn well together.
 Any change in one child’s placement impacts the balance of multiple classrooms.

-Class assignments will be communicated at Back to Business Day in August and then posted in Family Access.
-Should you have a concern regarding your child’s assigned teacher, you are invited to identify that concern for the teacher and allow the teacher time to respond.
+Class assignments will be communicated at Back to Business Day in August and posted in Skyward Family Access https://www.lwsd.org/students-families/for-students-and-families.
+Should you have a concern regarding your child’s assigned teacher, you are invited to address that concern with the teacher and allow the teacher time to respond.
+If you still wish to request a change of placement, you need request fill out a request form and submit that to the principal.
 No change of placement requests will be accepted without a form and proper wait time given for adjustment.

 Extended Day Program